Street light: Incandescent lighting

 The first street to be lit by an incandescent lightbulb was Mosley Street, in Newcastle.
 The street was lit for one night by Joseph Swan's incandescent lamp on 3 February 1879.
 Consequently, Newcastle has the first city street in the world to be lit by electric lighting.
 The first city in the United States to successfully demonstrate electric lighting was Cleveland, Ohio, with 12 electric lights around the Public Square road system on 29 April 1879.
 Wabash, Indiana, lit 4 Brush arc lamps with 3,000 candlepower each, suspended over their courthouse on 2 February 1880, making the town square "as light as midday".

 Kimberley, Cape Colony (modern South Africa), was the first city in the Southern Hemisphere and in Africa to have electric streetlights – with 16 first lit on 2 September 1882.
 The system was only the second in the world, after that of Philadelphia, to be powered municipally.

 In Central America, San Jose, Costa Rica, lit 25 lamps powered by a hydroelectric plant on 9 August 1884.

 Nuremberg was the first city in Germany to have electric public lighting on 7 June 1882, followed by Berlin on 20 September 1882 (Potsdamer Platz only).

-Timișoara, Romania was the first city in the [România] to have electric public lighting, on 12 November 1884; 731 lamps were used.
+Timișoara (present-day Romania) was the first city in the Austro-Hungarian Empire to have electric public lighting, on 12 November 1884; 731 lamps were used.

 On 9 December 1882, Brisbane, Queensland, Australia was introduced to electricity by having a demonstration of 8 arc lights, erected along Queen Street Mall.
 The power to supply these arc lights was taken from a 10 hp Crompton DC generator driven by a Robey steam engine in a small foundry in Adelaide Street and occupied by J. W. Sutton and Co.
 In 1884, Walhalla, Victoria, had two lamps installed on the main street by the Long Tunnel (Gold) Mining Company.
 In 1886, the isolated mining town of Waratah in Tasmania was the first to have an extensive system of electrically powered street lighting installed.
 In 1888, the New South Wales town of Tamworth installed a large system illuminating a significant portion of the city, with over 13 km of streets lit by 52 incandescent lights and 3 arc lights.
 Powered by a municipal power company, this system gave Tamworth the title of "First City of Light" in Australia.

 On 10 December 1885, Härnösand became the first town in Sweden with electric street lighting, following the Gådeå power station being taken into use.